duglin/helloworld/README.md

 What you'll notice is a "build pod" get created that will do the build as defined in the yaml.
-Then you'll see it vanish and a new `helloworld-000020-deployment...` pods appear.
-Notice it has "2" in there as the revision number, not one.
-This is because any change to the `revisionTemplate` or to the `build` section will cause a new revision to be created.
+Then you'll see it vanish and a new `helloworld-00002-deployment...` pod appear.
+Notice it has "2" in there as the revision number, not "1".
+This is because any change to the `configuration` section of the yaml will cause a new revision to be created.

 You should also notice that both revision 1 and revision 2 are running.
 That's because Knative did a rolling upgrade - and kepts the old version